Summary

 Radiographic projections are named according to the direction the central ray of the primary beam follows from the point of entry to the point of exit in the animal's body.

 The goal is to obtain the most convenient posture for the patient, reduce unnecessary superimpositions, and provide an image with diagnostic value.
-The correct choice of projection allows for the visualization of specific anatomical structures with greater precision.
+The correct choice of projection allows for more precise visualization of specific anatomical structures.

 2. Routine Radiographic Projections